t9md/vim-choosewin/README.md

 First of all, open multiple windows and tabs.
 Invoke choosewin by typing `-` in normal mode.
-Then you can move around tabs by `]` and `[`, or you cand choose the target tab directly by typing the number labeled in the tabline.
+Then you can move around tabs by `]` and `[`, or you can choose the target tab directly by typing the number labeled in the tabline.
 After you chose a target tab, you can choose a target window by typing the letter which is labeled in the statusline and in the middle of each window (if you have enabled the overlay feature).

 ### Choose the previous window